Developer

 • Delete a widget by clicking on the Bin/Trash button Delete widget button

-6. To create a new widget click on New widget New widget button.
+3. To create a new widget click on Add New widget Add New widget button.
 This will open the Edit widget dialog box.

 Edit widget example